wfica/proof_checker/README.md

 # Proof checker
-#### Wojtek Fica

 Proof checker implementation in OCaml.
 It reads a proof line by line and checks if a current statement can be deduced from the previous ones.
-It supports first order logic and axioms (statemnents that are considered true).
+It supports first order logic and axioms (statements that are considered true).
+It can also fill a gaps in a proof.
 See example inputs in [tests](/tests).
 Details are available in Polish [here](proof_checker.pdf).

 ### Exemplary proof
 ```